Alabama and Auburn 2025 Recruiting: Corrected Rivalry Snapshot

 On3's final summary listed Auburn at No. 8 and named Deuce Knight as the class's top commit, with Alvin Henderson, Broderick Shull, Jared Smith, Malik Autry, Anquon Fegans, Eric Winters and Antonio Coleman among the notable names.
 That is strong enough for a recruiting comparison without inventing local target lists.

-The article's original DeBoer-vs-Freeze premise became stale after Auburn moved on from Freeze and hired Alex Golesh.
-For future updates, 2026 recruiting pages should be written as dated snapshots with the exact ranking service and date named, not as open-ended predictions.
+For future updates, recruiting pages should be written as dated snapshots with the exact ranking service and date named, rather than open-ended predictions.
+This ensures historical records remain accurate as classes sign.

 Iron Bowl Lens